AMyriadseviltwin/Obsidian/Death in Space/World Info/The Tenebris System.md

 # Welcome to Tenebris

-Known by astronomers and navvies as the Lacrimosa Region, the sector of space containing our star Tenebris lies distant from the Milky Way's center.
+Known by astronomers and [[Glossary#Navvy/Navvies|navvies]] as the Lacrimosa Region, the sector of space containing our star Tenebris lies distant from the Milky Way's center.
 Near the outer edges of our galaxy and by extension known space, the low density of stars leaves the background darker and colder than most systems.
 The

 leaves nearby space